Ch1nv/customer-segmentation/README.md

 </p>

 ### Young Family Starters (Group 4)
-This cluster reflects an early life-stage segment with high financial pressure due to family responsibilities and limited income.
+This cluster represents individuals at an early life stage, facing relatively high financial pressure due to growing family responsibilities and limited income.
+Their overall behavior reflects a need to carefully manage expenses while supporting household needs.

 **Business Insight:**
 This segment is highly price-sensitive and responds well to affordable, essential, and family-oriented products.
 Promotions such as discounts, bundled offers, and value deals are likely to be effective.
 Services related to childcare, basic healthcare, and entry-level financial planning may also resonate strongly with this group.